-The Regulations implement targeted sanctions that are directed at persons determined to meet the criteria set forth in § 558.201 of the Regulations, as well as sanctions that may be set forth in any future Executive orders issued pursuant to the national emergency declared in E.O.
-13664.
-The sanctions in E.O.
-13664 do not generally prohibit trade or the provision of banking or other financial services to the country of South Sudan.
-Instead, the sanctions in E.O.
-13664 apply where the transaction or service in question involves property or interests in property that are blocked pursuant to these sanctions.
+In furtherance of the purposes of amended E.O.
+13694, E.O.
+13757, and the provisions of CAATSA described above, OFAC is reissuing the Regulations.
+The Regulations implement targeted sanctions that are directed at persons determined to meet the criteria set forth in § 578.201 of the Regulations, as well as sanctions that may be set forth in any future Executive orders issued pursuant to the national emergency declared in E.O.
+13694.
+The sanctions in amended E.O.
+13694 and CAATSA apply where the transaction or service in question involves property or interests in property that are blocked pursuant to these sanctions.

 Subpart A of the Regulations clarifies the relation of this part to other laws and regulations.
-Subpart B of the Regulations implements the prohibitions contained in sections 1, 2, 3, and 5 of E.O.
-13664, as well as the prohibitions contained in any further Executive orders issued pursuant to the national emergency declared in E.O.
-13664.
-See, e.g., §§ 558.201 and 558.205.
-Persons designated by or under the authority of the Secretary of the Treasury pursuant to E.O.
-13664, or otherwise blocked pursuant to E.O.
-13664, as well as persons who are blocked pursuant to any further Executive orders issued pursuant to the national emergency declared in E.O.
-13664, are referred to throughout the Regulations as "persons whose property and interests in property are blocked pursuant to § 558.201."
-The names of persons designated or identified as blocked pursuant to E.O.
-13664, or any further Executive orders issued pursuant to the national emergency declared therein, are published on OFAC's Specially Designated Nationals and Blocked Persons List (SDN List), which is accessible via OFAC's website.
+Subpart B of the Regulations implements the prohibitions contained in sections 1 and 2 of amended E.O.
+13694, as well as the prohibitions contained in any further Executive orders issued pursuant to the national emergency declared in E.O.
+13694.
+See, e.g., §§ 578.201 and 578.205.
+Persons identified in the Annex to amended E.O.
+13694, designated by or under the authority of the Secretary of the Treasury pursuant to amended E.O.
+13694, or otherwise subject to the blocking provisions of amended E.O.
+13694, or the blocking provisions of section 224 of CAATSA, as well as persons who are blocked pursuant to any further Executive orders issued pursuant to the national emergency declared in E.O.
+13694, are referred to throughout the

+Regulations as "persons whose property and interests in property are blocked pursuant to § 578.201."
+The names of such persons are published on OFAC's Specially Designated Nationals and Blocked Persons List (SDN List), which is accessible via OFAC's website.
 Those names also are published in the Federal Register as they are added to the SDN List.

-Sections 558.202 and 558.203 of subpart B detail the effect of transfers of blocked property in violation of the Regulations and set forth the requirement to hold blocked funds, such as currency, bank deposits, or liquidated financial obligations, in interest-bearing blocked accounts.
-Section 558.204 of subpart B provides that all expenses incident to the maintenance of blocked tangible property shall be the responsibility of the owners and operators of such property, and that such expenses shall not be met from blocked funds, unless otherwise authorized.
+Sections 578.202 and 578.203 of subpart B detail the effect of transfers of blocked property in violation of the Regulations and set forth the requirement to hold blocked funds, such as currency, bank deposits, or liquidated financial obligations, in interest-bearing blocked accounts.
+Section 578.204 of subpart B provides that all expenses incident to the maintenance of blocked tangible property shall be the responsibility of the owners and operators of such property, and that such expenses shall not be met from blocked funds, unless otherwise authorized.
 The section further provides that blocked property may, in OFAC's discretion, be sold or liquidated and the net proceeds placed in a blocked interest-bearing account in the name of the owner of the property.

-Section 558.205 of subpart B prohibits any transaction that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in § 558.201 of the Regulations, and any conspiracy formed to violate such prohibitions.
+Section 578.205 of subpart B prohibits any transaction that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in § 578.201 of the Regulations, and any conspiracy formed to violate such prohibitions.

-Section 558.206 of subpart B details transactions that are exempt from the prohibitions of the Regulations pursuant to section 203(b) of IEEPA (50 U.S.C.
-1702(b)).
+Section 578.206 of subpart B details transactions that are exempt from the prohibitions of the Regulations pursuant to section 203(b)(1) of IEEPA (50 U.S.C.
+1702(b)(1)), which relates to personal communications; section 236 of CAATSA (22 U.S.C.
+9530), which relates to U.S. intelligence activities; and section 237 of CAATSA (22 U.S.C.
+9531), which relates to activities of the National Aeronautics and Space Administration.